HeyGen x Superhuman | Create AI Videos in Your Browser

 HeyGen x Superhuman

-The HeyGen Agent turns Superhuman Go into a complete creative studio to generate professional-quality videos and audio files directly in your browser, without leaving whatever you are working on.
+The HeyGen Agent transforms Superhuman Go into a complete creative studio, enabling you to generate professional-quality videos and audio files directly in your browser, without having to leave whatever you are working on.

 Your browser, now a creative studio

 The HeyGen Agent lives inside the Superhuman Go panel, the same sidebar you already use for AI assistance across the web.
-There’s no new tool to open, no file to export, and no context to rebuild in a separate app.
+There is no new tool to open, no file to export, and no context to rebuild in a separate app.

-Open Go from any page in Chrome or Edge, navigate to the HeyGen Agent in the Agent Store, type your script or describe what you want, and choose video or audio output.
+Open Go from any page in Chrome or Edge, go to the HeyGen Agent in the Agent Store, type your script or describe what you want, and choose video or audio output.
 The agent renders using your HeyGen account, including your avatar, your voice, your credits, and delivers the finished file ready to share, embed, or send.
-The whole thing happens in the browser you are already in.
+Everything happens right inside the browser you are already using.

 Install Go from the Chrome or Edge extension store